 Dr. Gail C. Christopher, D.N.

 Dr. Gail Christopher is an award winning social change agent with expertise in the social determinants of health and well-being and in related public policies.
 She is known for her pioneering work to infuse holistic health and diversity concepts into public sector programs and policy discourse.
 Dr. Christopher recently retired from her role as Senior Advisor and Vice President at the W.K.
 Kellogg Foundation, where she was the driving force behind the America Healing initiative and the Truth, Racial Healing and Transformation effort.
 Dr. Christopher also served as Kellogg’s Vice President for Program Strategy and worked on place-based programming in New Orleans and New Mexico.
 In 2015 she received the Terrance Keenan Award from Grantmakers in Health.
-She chairs the Board of the Trust for America’s Health.
+She served as Chair of the Board of the Trust for America’s Health from 2012-2022.
 In 2019, Dr. Christopher became the Executive Director of the National Collaborative for Health Equity.

 She is the visionary for and architect of the WKKF led Truth Racial Healing and Transformation (TRHT) effort for America.
 TRHT is an adaptation of the globally recognized Truth and Reconciliation Commission (TRC) model.
 TRHT evolved from the decade long WKKF America Healing, racial equity and racial healing initiative, designed and led by Dr. Christopher.
 Over the last ten years she has had responsibility for several other areas of foundation programming.
 These include, Food, Health and Well-Being, Leadership, Public Policy, Community Engagement and place-based funding in New Orleans and New Mexico.